openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 3. Kernel

     The kernel is the computation engine that executes the code in the jupyter notebook.
 In this case it is a python 3 kernel.
-For this tutorial you do not need to know much about this, but if you notebook freezes or you need to reset for any reason you can find kernel operations on the tool bar menu.
+For this tutorial, you do not need to know much about this, but if notebook freezes or you need to reset for any reason, you can find kernel operations in the toolbar menu.

     Restarting the kernel:
         a.
-Navigate to the tool bar at the top of the notebook and select *Kernel*.
+Go to the toolbar at the top of the notebook and select *Kernel*.
         b.
 From the dropdown menu, select *restart Kernel and Clear Outputs*

 .. figure:: ../_images/workflows/area_estimation/smfm_notebook_kernel.png